 - Test all our changes thoroughly to verify and validate compliance with GDPR – COMPLETE

-- Finalise and communicate our full compliance prior to the deadline – TO BE ANNOUNCED PRIOR TO 25th May 2018
+- Finalise and communicate our full compliance prior to the deadline – COMPLETE

-We are currently reviewing our data security, privacy policies and processes to ensure that we are not only compliant but go further to ensure that your data is safe with us.
+We reviewed our data security, privacy policies and processes to ensure that we are not only compliant but go further to ensure that your data is safe with us.
 Based on the research conducted both internally and externally, we are confident the measures we have introduced will meet the requirements of GDPR.

 What do PAW Consulting Ltd customers need to do?